 Connected and Automated Vehicles

-A Fuzzy Rule-Based Controller For Automotive Vehicle Guidance
+A Fuzzy Rule-Based Controller for Automotive Vehicle Guidance

 Hessburg, Thomas